About the Artist

 Gottlieb and the artist Arman jointly purchase the building at 380 West Broadway in Manhattan.
 Gottlieb will eventually establish his studio and residence here, moving in during December 1971.
 He is ill and hospitalized for two weeks in April.

-Nine paintings and three sculptures are included in New York Painting and Sculpture: 1940–1970, Metropolitan Museum of Art, New York, October 9, 1969–February 8, 1970.
+Nine paintings and three sculptures are included in New York Painting and Sculpture: 1940–1970, Metropolitan Museum of Art, New York.
 This is the first public exhibition of Gottlieb’s sculptures.

 Adolph Gottlieb with Petaloid (1968) and Sign (1962) in “New York Painting and Sculpture: 1940-1970” at the Metropolitan Museum of Art, 1969.
 Photographer: Arnold Newman.